black-monster/Complete-Guide-to-TensorFlow-for-Deep-Learning-with-Python-Assignment-Solutions/README.md

-This repository contains my solutions to Udemy Course Complete Guide to TensorFlow for Deep Learning with Python Assignment Solutions.
+This repository contains my solutions to Udemy Course Complete Guide to TensorFlow for Deep Learning with Python.